AMIGO: a Data-Driven Calibration of the JWST Interferometer: Base Model Training and Calibration

 The \ac{nn} component is optimised with the Adam optimiser~\citep{Kingma2014}.
 Training is performed in batches to enable stochastic updates and efficient GPU usage.
 The calibration data was split into five batches, and their order randomised each epoch.
 Validation data is not batched because it does not influence the calibration of the model and stochastic behaviour has no effect.
 The \ac{nn} is strongly covariant with physical model components, particularly during early stages of training where it may compensate for optical/detector effects.
 To mitigate this, the model is retrained multiple times from different initial weights while preserving the best-fit instrumental parameters.
 This staged optimisation process improves convergence and helps to separate the roles the \ac{nn} and physical parameters play in capturing systematics.

 Detector-specific parameters that are \emph{unique} per-pixel are fit in parallel with, but independently from, the rest of the model.
-These components are trained exclusively on flat-field calibration data.
-This avoids over-fitting arising from any miscalibration elsewhere in the model, as well as ensuring that each pixel has approximately the same total signal.
+These components are trained exclusively on flat-field calibration data to avoids over-fitting arising from miscalibration elsewhere in the model and ensures that each pixel has the same total signal.
 The resulting flat-field maps as shown in Figure~\ref{fig:edm} exhibit smooth variations consistent with standard JWST pipeline calibrations, while the per-pixel non-linear gain terms match expected trends with signal depth.

 All model training was performed on a NVIDIA RTX 4080 GPU, with convergence reached after $\sim20,000$ steps across multiple re-trainings.
 Figure~\ref{fig:mirror_opd} presents the recovered wavefront state after the training process from the calibration data.
 There are only small differences between filters, which is expected given the different defocus values found in each filter (see Section~\ref{sec:propagation_model}).
 The resulting model shows a statistically good fit to the calibration data.
-Figure~\ref{fig:f430_fit} shows a summary of the fits to the F430M filter for all five subpixel dither positions.
+Figure~\ref{fig:f430_fit} shows a summary of the fits to the F430M filter for all five sub-pixel dither positions.
 Little to no \ac{psf} structure is present in the residuals.
 The residuals are close to being distributed as a unit-normal, indicating neither an under- nor over-fit.
 Identical summary plots for the other two filters are shown in ~\ref{sec:cal_fit_extra}.